Shock therapy (economics): Russia

 Due to rampant hyperinflation, famine, poverty, and the depression of 1990–1991 in the Soviet Union, Russian leaders attempted to implement shock therapy to the economy.
 This was not well received by the Russian public, as it worsened issues and contributed to the rise of Russian oligarchs.
 The downfall of shock therapy in Russia was marked by widespread social dislocation, economic instability, and the rise of oligarchs, contributing to public criticism and eroding trust in the government's neoliberal reform agenda.
 It also contributed to the support for the rise of Vladimir Putin and his brand of authoritarianism.

+Argentina, 2023

+During the Argentine presidential elections of 2023, Javier Milei had attained victory.
+Shortly after, he began conducting the most extensive liberalising reforms in the history of Argentina since the 1990s.
+The reforms are still ongoing.